martaglanowska/Laundry_database/README.md

 During one visit, the customer can do several washes, for each of them they choose one service they want to use (the Services table can be understood as a price list).
 The Services table is a list of possible programs for each washing machine.

 Selections and payments are made using touch screens.
-The laundry room offers – for each wash – free washing powder (of lower quality than that brought from outside or bought in the shop next to the laundry) and the possibility of free drying (pre-drying).
+The laundry offers – for each wash – free washing powder (of lower quality than that brought from outside or bought in the shop next to the laundry) and the possibility of free drying (pre-drying).

 If the customer wants to do only part of the wash on the invoice, they must include it as a separate visit.